byDagor/Dagor-Brushless-Controller/README.md

 ![DRV8305](Images/DRV8305Schematic.PNG)

 ### 1.3 The magnetic sensor
 The Dagor Controller has a high resolution absolute magnetic sensor for its precise control.
 The sensor makes use of a diametrically polarized magnet attached to the motor's rotor, as shown in the picture.
-If you wish to learn more about this sensor refer to the [AS5147 datasheet](https://ams.com/documents/20143/36005/AS5147_DS000307_2-00.pdf).
+To learn more about this sensor refer to the [AS5147 datasheet](https://ams.com/documents/20143/36005/AS5147_DS000307_2-00.pdf).

 ![AS5147](Images/Magnet.PNG)

 ### 1.4 The buck converter
-The Dagor board has a buck converter that regulates the input voltage to 3.3V to power the ESP32 and the magnetic sensor and to be able to power external peripherals, such as: an external magnetic sensor, encoder, display, etc.
+The Dagor Controller has a buck converter that regulates the input voltage to 3.3V to power the ESP32 and the magnetic sensor and to be able to power external peripherals, such as: an external magnetic sensor, encoder, display, etc.

+### 1.5 The temperature sensor
+The Maximum continuous current of the Dagor Controller depends on the quality of heat-sinking and cooling.
+A small heat-sink or a cooling fan can have great impacts on the maximum continuous current the board can handle.
+The on-board temperature sensor is a great way to assure the user stays within the safe range of operating temperature.
+The temperature sensor is found near the MOSFETs to obtain a more accurate measurement of the temperature of the controller's power stage.
+To learn more about this sensor please refer to the [STLM20W87F datasheet](https://datasheet.lcsc.com/szlcsc/1810010411_STMicroelectronics-STLM20W87F_C129796.pdf).

 ## 2. Getting started
 The firmware was done in the Arduino IDE, running the [SimpleFOC](https://simplefoc.com) Arduino Library.
 By changing a few simple parameter, this code allows you to drive a brushless motor in three control modes: position, velocity and voltage.
 Make sure you follow the next steps to make sure the code will compile.